rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 firewall-cmd --permanent --zone=public --add-port=443/tcp
 ```

 These configurations won’t take effect until you force the issue.
-To do that, tell *firewalld* to relead its configurations, like so:
+To do that, tell *firewalld* to reload its configurations, like so:

 ```bash
 firewall-cmd --reload